railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 .. note:: The generic calendar

 	Unlike traditional CRM software, Open ERP's calendar view is not limited to displaying appointments.
-It's available for any type of resource.
+It is available for any type of resource.

 	So in addition to the cases handled here, you could obtain calendars of tasks, deliveries, manufacturing orders, sales or personal leave.